jennadof/Predicting-orthopedic-person-of-normal-abnormal-using-KNN-NB/README.md

+# Predicting-orthopedic-person-of-normal-abnormal-using-KNN-NB

-Section I : Accessing the Data
+## Section I : Accessing the Data

-Make a pandas DataFrame from the CSV
+- Make a pandas DataFrame from the CSV
-How many variables does the dataset contain?
+- How many variables does the dataset contain?
-What is the data about?
+- What is the data about?
-What are we trying to predict here?
+- What are we trying to predict here?

 Section II : Exploratory Data Analysis